SanjanaPuraswani/gdg-demo/README.md

 # gdg-demo
 This is our first repo.
 <br>
-GDG demo for github event.
+GDG demo for github event 1.